willmitchell/sample-jooq-model-with-access-control-and-orders/README.md

 To try it out:

  - install postgresql locally or alter code accordingly
- - modify pom.xml, line 121 with your postgresql username (this should go away)
  - createdb sampledb
+ - cp env.sh.sample env.sh # and then modify accordingly
+ - . env.sh # load the environment variables
  - mvn resources:resources liquibase:update compile

-The last step above should copy the liquibase config stuff -- including the SQL ddl file into a spot where the liquibase classloader can find it.
-Then, it will invoke the JOOQ code generator which will put tons-o DAO code under src/main/generated.
+The last step above should do the following:
+ - copy resources (including the SQL ddl file) into a spot where they can be found at runtime by liquibase
+ - invokes the JOOQ code generator, which will put lots of code under src/main/generated.

 To Do:

   - write samples that use this non-trivial model to do interesting stuff
   - make it work for other databases?